-

 - Near zero maintenance

-- Designed to meet all local codes
+- Designed to meet local codes

-- Long warranties (up to 40 years)
+- Long warranties (30-40 yrs)

 - Flexibility of expansion